 Kenegdo means “corresponding to, when you relate to face-to-face as an equal.”
 Walter Kaiser (professor of old testament) believes Genesis 2:18 should this be translated: “I will make the woman a power or strength corresponding to the man.”
 Author Carolyn Custis James calls women “ezer warriors.”
 I like to use the phrase “ally in battle.”

 According to our verse, the man needed to not be alone.
 After naming animal after animal, the fact of his aloneness became more and more apparent.
 What then did he need?
 He needed someone like himself, someone corresponding to himself.
 In what ways did he need a partner or a corresponding strength?
 He didn’t need someone to wash his clothes since he didn’t wear any.
 He didn’t need someone to cook his meals since all his food was provided in the garden.
 He didn’t need someone to clean his house since he had no physical home.
-In other words, he didn’t need a partner to provide for needs he himself could potential he take care of.
+In other words, he didn’t need a partner to provide for needs he himself could potentially take care of.

 We also see in Genesis 1:28 that “God blessed them and said to them, ‘Be fruitful and increase in number; fill the earth and subdue it.
 Rule over the fish in the sea and the birds in the sky and over every living thing that moves on the ground.'”
 Obviously the man needed the woman for procreation but he also needed a partner to help him steward and manage the earth.